UMNLibraries/umedia/README.md

     docker-compose exec rake solr:commit
     ```

-4. Synchronize the Solr Dev Index to the Test Index
+4. Synchronize the Solr dev index to the test index

     After verifying that your new record appears in the dev instance of your site, you may then sync it to the test instance.
 We don't index directly into the test instance primarily because the syncing from dev to test approach allows us to have only once instance of sidekiq and the app services running.